-A deregistration power of attorney in Japan is to be granted by the owner of the aircraft and addressed to the Aeronautics Authority.
+A deregistration power of attorney in Japan is to be granted by the owner of the aircraft and addressed to the Aeronautics Authority (but cannot be registered with the Aeronautics Authority).
 Once it is effectively issued, it will authorise the attorney or attorneys named therein to act in accordance with the terms thereof.
 However, under the current practice of the Aeronautics Authority, a deregistration power of attorney dated within three months prior to the application for deregistration would be required for such deregistration, and an application for the deregistration would need to be accompanied by the commercial registration certificate and the seal certificate of the owner, each issued within three months of the application for deregistration.